mehulg25/mehulg25.github.io/_posts/2022-11-13-Internship-Hunt.md

 ---

-Feel free to hit me up if you help with your resume.
+Feel free to hit me up if you need help with your resume.